Coronary Artery Disease Screening Tests (CAD) (cont.)

 Learn more about: cardiolite

-What if patients are unable to exercise adequately for an ECST?
+What if a person is unable to exercise adequately for an exercise cardiac stress test?

-Many patients are unable to exercise maximally for stress testing due to a variety of conditions including arthritis, severe lung disease, severe cardiac disease, orthopedic conditions, and diseases of the nervous system.
-In such patients, pharmacological stress testing is often employed.
+Many people are unable to exercise maximally for stress testing due to a variety of conditions including arthritis, severe lung disease, severe cardiac disease, orthopedic conditions, and diseases of the nervous system.
+In such individuals, pharmacological stress testing is often used.

 Get the latest treatment options.